2017 Spring Social Media Internships

-Timeframe: Applications (please include a resume and writing sample) are due on November 1, with interviews being held in Bloomington, IL November 9-13, 2015.
-Selected interns will be notified by December 1 and will begin their social media programs on January 11.
-Students will be required to attend a midterm meeting in Bloomington in February (date TBD) to evaluate progress.
-Receipt of a final report by June 1, 2016 will conclude the internship.
+Timeframe: Applications (please include a resume and writing sample) are due on December 1, with interviews being held in Bloomington, IL December 5-8, 2016.
+Selected interns will be notified by December 15 and will begin their social media programs on January 16.
+Students will be required to attend a meeting in Bloomington on February 24, 2017 to evaluate progress.
+Receipt of a final report by June 1, 2017 will conclude the internship.

 Requirements: Students will be expected to maintain social media outlets like Facebook, Twitter, Pinterest, YouTube, and Instagram.
 At times, students may be required to develop unique and interesting concepts for these outlets in order to develop fan base, post interesting content, increase interactions, and perpetuate positive information about agriculture.
 In most cases, content should be updated daily.
 IL Corn staff will send periodic writing prompts to facilitate the generation of content.
 Additional content will be the responsibility of the student based on web searches, information gained in college classes, or personal experiences.
 Students will also be required to maintain and analyze data on the growth of their readership, fan interactions, and other feedback.

 Compensation: Students will be paid $1,000 for their social media work on behalf of the Illinois Corn Marketing Board.
 This income will be provided in two installments, one at the midterm meeting and one upon receipt of the final report, and will be taxable income.